ananmkabaha/MaRVeL/README.md

 <strong>MaRVeL parameters:</strong><br />
 --netname: the network name, the extension can be only .onnx<br />
 --dataset: the dataset, can be either mnist, fmnist, cifar10, contagio, or syn<br />
---timeout: the total certification timeout<br />
+--timeout: the maximal certification time<br />
 --max_iterations: the maximal number of optimization steps<br />
 --milp_num_of_neurons: the number of milp neurons per layer<br />
 --milp_time_limit: the time limit to solve a single milp problem<br />